ori-drs/director_anymal_b_simple/README.md

 # Further Development

 A more complete interface is available on request from Oxford Dynamic Robot Systems Group.
 It includes all the UI components which are disabled in the version provided here and works in simulation and on the real robot.
-In addition to the core Director features, features specific to ANYmal Director including:
+In addition to the core Director capabilites (see its readme), features specific to ANYmal Director include:

 * An intuitive teleop interface with point-to-point pose control while trotting or walking
 * An interactive Python interface to the ANYmal API